 Nearly 20% of all road travel in South Australia is on AusLink roads and 58% is on DTEI roads.
-DTEI and AusLink roads together account for nearly 72% of all fatal crashes and 60% of serious injury crashes.
+DTEI and AusLink roads together on average account for 72% of all fatal crashes and 61% of serious injury crashes.

 Figure 9 - Number of fatal and serious crashes by road type